 Trying to keep your head straight moving your eyes instead might work for a moment, but you will not last more than 10 min in that posture.
 Subconsciously you will slowly tilt your head and revert back to your typical posture.

-And finally, try to use a proper desktop computer set for your height etc instead of using your mobile phone whenever you can.
+And finally, use a proper desktop computer set for your height etc instead of using your mobile phone whenever you can.

-If you find yourself in a stage when you already feel pain and tension, and you find it difficult and uncomfortable to have a neutral posture you will need a good set of specific and tailored stretches and exercises as well as a professional massage to help you reset your body to a healthy state.
+If you find yourself in a stage when you already feel pain and tension, and you find it difficult and uncomfortable to have a neutral posture you will need, a good set of specific and tailored stretches and exercises as well as a professional massage will help you reset your body to a healthy state.

 Hansraj, K. (2014, Nov).
 Assessment of stresses in the cervical spine caused by posture and position of the head.
 Surgical Technology International(9), 227.